 handling during that critical period of 2-8 weeks, my kittens

-the kitten of your choice.
-I accept Paypal and all forms of checks
+to hold the kitten of your choice.
+I accept Paypal and all

 I am in Virginia.

-as MD, PA, DC, TN or KY if that will help to avoid a flight.
+such as MD, PA, DC, TN, OH, or KY if that will help to avoid a flight.

-But I do ship kittens if necessary, currently only within the US, kittens
+But I do ship kittens if necessary, currently only within the

-photos of prior kittens from my momma cats, to get an idea of
+see photos of prior kittens from my momma cats, to get an idea

 How are my

 The maine coon breed is large and mellow tempered.
-My kittens are all
+(But despite

-part time Savannah cat breeder.
-My human/cat family is located near
+and part time Savannah cat breeder.
+My human/cat family is located

 About Savannah Health: I have